-This study draws a new picture of the invention of the emblem book, and discusses the textual and pictorial means that were developed in order to transmit knowledge.
-It gives a new and fresh analysis of Alciato’s
+This study reexamines the invention of the emblem book and discusses the novel textual and pictorial means that applied to the task of transmitting knowledge.
+It offers a fresh analysis of Alciato’s

 KARL ENENKEL is Professor of Medieval Latin and Neo-Latin at the University of Münster.
 Previously he was Professor of Neo-Latin at the University of Leiden.
 He has published widely on international Humanism, early modern culture, paratexts, literary genres 1300-1600, Neo-Latin emblems, word and image relationships, and the history of scholarship and science.

 The Emblematization of Nature, and the Poetics of Alciato’s Epigrams 1 Introduction

 Metamorphoses 6 The Description of Character Types through the Emblematization of Animals

 7 In Conclusion